 The white grape variety (also Faber, Alzey p.
-10375) is a new breed between Chardonnay x Müller-Thurgau according to published in 2012 DNA analysis, The maternity of Pinot Blanc (Pinot Blanc) indicated in the breeding list turned out to be wrong.
-The crossing took place in 1929 by the breeder Georg Shy (1879-1949) at the State Institute for Vine Breeding in Alzey (Rhineland-Palatinate).
+10375) is a new breed between Chardonnay x Müller-Thurgau according to published in 2012 DNA analysis, The maternity of Pinot Blanc stated in the breeding list turned out to be wrong.
+The cross was made in 1929 by the breeder Georg Shy (1879-1949) at the State Institute for Vine Breeding in Alzey (Rhineland-Palatinate).
 The variety protection was awarded in 1967.
-The early-ripening, high yielding vine yields golden yellow wines with pronounced acidity and subtle nutmeg, In 2008, some wineries launched an initiative "Relaunch F" to give the increasingly forgotten Faberrebe a new image and to revive it.
-The variety is almost exclusively in Germany grown on 551 hectares of vineyards with a strong falling trend.
-A small acreage is also available in England (4 ha).
-In 2010, a total of 555 hectares was reported (Statistics Kym Anderson ).
+The early ripening, productive vine produces golden yellow wines with a pronounced acidity and subtle nutmeg, In 2008, some wineries launched an “Relaunch F” initiative to give the increasingly forgotten Faberrebe a new image and to revive it.
+The variety is grown almost exclusively in Germany grown on 551 hectares of vines with a falling trend.
+There is also a small acreage in England (4 ha).
+In 2010, a total of 555 hectares was shown (Statistics Kym Anderson ).

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)